Prosaic08/csc1037-merge-rebase-bisect/README-2.txt

-Checkout the branch named "square", and read the README file there.
+Checkout the branch named "divide", and read the README file there.